 The insurance company will review your total losses and the evidence they found during their investigation to decide what settlement amount they want to offer you.
 You might think they will treat you fairly, but they typically want to avoid large payouts to save money.
 They might try to shift fault away from their policyholder, so they don’t have to provide you with compensation.

 It’s critical that you don’t communicate with them while they’re working on your claim.
 If you say the wrong thing, they could use your words against you and deny the claim.
-DeMayo Law Offices, LLP can discuss your case with the insurance company and negotiate a settlement on your behalf.
+DeMayo Law Offices can discuss your case with the insurance company and negotiate a settlement on your behalf.

 Another option for seeking compensation after a motorcycle accident with an uninsured driver is to file a claim with your insurance company.
 Besides liability insurance, state law also requires all drivers to purchase UM coverage.
 Uninsured/underinsured motorist coverage is available when the at-fault driver doesn’t carry liability coverage or have high enough limits to cover the victim’s losses.